 Creating an easy to follow system can play a big role in bringing your teen around to complete their work, while reducing the stress they feel from being overwhelmed.
 So they can get ready to get more done!

 Your teen can only work so hard before burnout Balancing success and burnout puts teens in a difficult situation.
 School and extracurriculars are more competitive than ever.
 When applying to an elite university a 4.0 isn’t special anymore.
-A varsity letter on a jacket is no
+A varsity

 Shared Concern, Common Goal These days, it seems like we are always talking to parents who have a shared concern.
 They want their teen to make progress on big goals but are unsure how much responsibility they can handle.
 There